The law in the UK relating to data protection changed on 25 May 2018 as a result of the General Data Protection Regulation (“GDPR”).

 Snap Surveys recognizes its responsibility to help our clients meet their GDPR obligations when using our software and services.
-The Information Commissioner’s Office in the UK has called the introduction of GDPR an “evolution in data protection, not a revolution” and our data protection policies are evolving accordingly.
+The Information Commissioner’s Office in the UK has called the introduction of GDPR an “evolution in data protection, not a revolution” and our data protection policies have evolved accordingly.

 We have always taken data protection and the security of all of your data (whether personal or not) very seriously.
 Since 2013 we have been certified to ISO 27001, the international standard for best practice for information security management systems.
-We have been preparing for the GDPR for over a year by building on our ISO and Data Protection Act compliance frameworks.
+We prepared for the GDPR for over a year before its implementation by building on our ISO and Data Protection Act compliance frameworks.

 In the context of our Snap WebHost service, our clients using our service are data controllers and we act as their data processor, only processing their Survey Data in accordance with their instructions.